SimranjitKaurDeveloper/NextGen/README.txt

 	a.
 Created a content type 'Home Banner'
 	b.
 Created a view with name 'Slider' and used view slideshow for home banner
 	c.
 Used View in Paragraph by View Reference field to show slider on homepage
+4. Service Slider Steps followed:
-4. Created a bundle paragraph (paragraphtype > servicecarousel > slides) for carousel slider and add it on homepage.
+	a.
+Created a bundle paragraph (paragraphtype > servicecarousel > slides) for carousel slider.
+	b.
+Aadd it on homepage.
+	c.
 Used slick paragraph module to show services in carousel.